 Managing ALM Octane Entities from within PPM

-When a PPM request type is mapped with an entity type such as feature and user story and an agile project in ALM Octane:
+When a PPM request type is mapped with an entity type (such as feature and user story) and an ALM Octane project:

 - Creating and moving a request of the request type to a certain workflow step in PPM would automatically create a mapped entity in the mapped project in ALM Octane.

 - Changes in the request or the agile entity are synced between PPM and ALM Octane.